1. Sri Chaitanya IAS Academy

 Relationships | Calendar and clocks |

-The Quantitative Techniques section of the CLAT UG 2025 will have information in the form of graphical presentation.
+The Quantitative Techniques section of the CLAT UG 2026 will have information as a graphical presentation.
 Each set/paragraph or data would be followed by 4-5 questions.
 Given below are the important topics to be covered from Quantitative techniques

 CLAT Quantitative Techniques Topics | |